Realizability and admissibility under extension of p-adic and number fields: -groups

 1) $p\equiv 5$ (mod $8$)

 2) $q\equiv 1$ (mod $8$)

 3) $q$ is not a square mod $p$.

 \begin{prop} Let $K=\mQ(\sqrt{q})$ and $M=K(i)$.
-Then $G$ is wildly $K$-admissible but not $M$-preadmissible. \end{prop} \begin{proof} Since $G$ is a $2$-group that is not metacyclic it is realizable only over completions at primes divisors of $2$.
+Then $G$ is wildly $K$-admissible but not $M$-preadmissible. \end{prop} \begin{proof} Since $G$ is a $2$-group that is not metacyclic it is realizable only over completions at primes dividing $2$.
 In particular if $G$ is $K$-admissible then $G$ is wildly $K$-admissible.
-As $2$ splits in $K$, any prime divisor $v$ of $2$ in $M$ has a completion $M_{v}\cong \mQ_2(i)$.
-By Proposition \ref{G is not realizable over Q_2(i)}, $G$ is not realizable over $\mQ_2(i)$ and hence not $M$-preadmissible.
+As $2$ splits in $K$, any (of the two) prime divisor $v$ of $2$ in $M$ has a completion $M_{v}\cong \mQ_2(i)$.
+By \Cref{G is not realizable over Q_2(i)}, $G$ is not realizable over $\mQ_2(i)$ and hence not $M$-preadmissible.
 It therefore remains to show $G$ is $K$-admissible.